TReMu: Towards Neuro-Symbolic Temporal Reasoning for LLM-Agents with Memory in Multi-Session Dialogues: Experiments

+Particularly, we have also tried different \textit{open-source} LLMs but most of them cannot handle the long dialogue inputs from LoCoMo, for example only about 10\% of dialogues can be fed into Llama-3-70B.
+And even for those shorter dialogues that can be fed into Llama-3-70B, we notice that the model gets lost and fails to follow instructions, even failing to generate in the desired format.
+Therefore, we leave the adaptation to LLMs as future work.

-Particularly, in our setting of multi-session dialogues, where conversations may exceed the input limits of LLMs, we also consider the memory mechanism as a critical component of baselines in order to feed complete dialogue information.
-Therefore, following recent research on temporal reasoning with LLMs \cite{wang-zhao-2024-tram, xiong-etal-2024-large}, we compare our approach with the following baseline methods, including direct prompting and LLM-agents with memory:
+\textbf{Baselines.} Since in our setting of multi-session dialogues where the conversations exceed the input limits of LLMs, we consider the memory mechanism as a critical component of baselines in order to feed complete dialogue information.
+Therefore, we include the following baselines for comparison:

 \begin{itemize} \item \textbf{Standard Prompting (SP)}: The entire dialogue is provided along with each temporal question, with additional instructions for selecting the correct answer.

 \item \textbf{Chain-of-Thought (CoT)} \cite{wei2022chain}: Similar to SP, but with additional instructions for LLMs to solve questions step-by-step.